-2.1 In-District Travel Generally.
-Prior authorization is not required for reasonable indistrict travel for meetings with a client, court appearances, or investigative purposes.
+- A. In-District Travel Generally.
+Prior authorization is not required for reasonable in-district travel for meetings with a client, court appearances, or investigative purposes.
 Only the actual time and mileage spent traveling may be claimed.
-See Guide to Judiciary Policy, § 230.60.

-2.2 Travel to Courthouse.
+See Guide to Judiciary Policy, § 230.60. - B. Travel to Courthouse.
 Counsel should consider appearing by telephone for relatively short court conferences, and should, when appropriate, seek leave of Court to do so.
-Travel time and mileage to and from a courthouse should be computed from the attorney's office unless the actual time and mileage is less.

-2.3 Travel to Detention Facility.
+Travel time and mileage to and from a courthouse should be computed from the attorney's office unless the actual time and mileage is less. - C. Travel to Detention Facility.
 The Court encourages frequent contact with detained clients.
 Counsel should nonetheless take reasonable steps to reduce costs where practicable.

-Among other things, counsel should consider combining client visits in a single trip to the facility; visiting with clients when they are detained in the lockup at the courthouse; and communicating with clients by telephone.
-Travel time and mileage to and from a detention facility should be computed from the attorney's office unless the actual time and mileage is less.

-2.4 Out-of-District Travel Generally.
-As set forth in § 1.34, attorneys must obtain advance authorization from the Court for compensable travel outside the district, other than travel within New England or to a pretrial detention facility.
-Counsel will be issued a travel authorization form and referred to the Clerk's Travel Guidelines for CJA Attorneys and Experts.
+Among other things, counsel should consider combining client visits in a single trip to the facility; visiting with clients when they are detained in the lockup at the courthouse; and communicating with clients by telephone and mail.
+Travel time and mileage to and from a detention facility should be computed from the attorney's office unless the actual time and mileage is less. - D. Out-of-District Travel Generally.
+As set forth in § I.C.4, attorneys must obtain advance authorization from the Court for compensable travel outside the district, other than travel within New England or to a pretrial detention facility.
+Counsel must consult and comply with the Travel Guidelines for CJA Attorneys and Experts.
 The guidelines set forth the procedures for obtaining government travel rates and provide a summary of recurring allowable and non-allowable charges.

-2.5 Reasonableness of Out-of-District Travel Costs.
-The reasonableness of out-ofdistrict travel costs will be determined in light of prevailing limitations for travel and subsistence expenses governing federal judiciary employees.
-See Guide to Judiciary Policy, § 230.63.40(c).

-2.6 Time and Mileage Claims.
+See CJA Travel Guidelines. - E. Reasonableness of Out-of-District Travel Costs.
+The reasonableness of out-of-district travel costs will be determined in light of prevailing limitations for travel and subsistence expenses governing federal judiciary employees.
+See Guide to Judiciary Policy, § 230.63.40(c). - F. Time and Mileage Claims.
 Claims for travel must include starting and ending destinations.
-Voucher reviewers will use Google Maps, or a similar on-line service, to review travel time and mileage claims.
-Absent any specific justification for travel time or mileage in excess of normal amounts, the voucher reviewer will reduce the claimant's voucher without further notification.
+Voucher reviewers will use Google Maps, or a similar online service, to review travel time and mileage claims.
+Absent any specific justification for travel time or mileage in excess of normal amounts, the voucher reviewer will reduce the claimant's voucher without further notification. - G. Overnight Travel.

-2.7 Overnight Travel.
 Absent authorization of the Court, compensable time for travel includes only those hours actually spent in or awaiting transit.
 Accordingly, if a trip necessarily and reasonably requires overnight lodging, travel time to the destination should be calculated from the attorney's office to arrival at the place of accommodation, and not beyond.
 Travel time from the destination should be calculated based on a return directly to the attorney's office.
-See Guide to Judiciary Policy, § 230.60(b).

-2.8 Meals.
-Meals are not reimbursable when overnight lodging is not required.

-2.9 Evidence of Payment for In-District Travel.
-Any claim in excess of \$25 for indistrict travel, other than a claim for mileage, must be accompanied by a receipt.
+See Guide to Judiciary Policy, § 230.60(b). - H. Meals.
+Meals are not reimbursable when overnight lodging is not required. - I. Evidence of Payment for In-District Travel.
+Any claim in excess of \$50 for in-district travel, other than a claim for mileage, must be accompanied by a receipt.
+See Guide to Judiciary Policy,

+§ 230.63.40(c) and § 450.30.30(b)).